kavitakamat21/pizza_sale/README.md

 - Store - level performance
 -  Level: Beginner

-This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
-The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
+This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze pizza sales data.
+The project involves setting up a pizza sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
 This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.
-The goal is to demonstrate SQL querying, data analysis, and business intelligence skills by analyzing real-world retail sales patterns.
+The goal is to demonstrate SQL querying, data analysis, and business intelligence skills by analyzing real-world  sales patterns.

 ## 📂 Dataset :-
 The dataset used is:
-📄 SQL - "Retail Sales Analysis_utf.csv"
+📄 SQL - "pizza_sales"

 ## It includes fields like:
-- TransactionID  – Unique transaction reference
+- pizza_type_id  – Unique type_id reference
 - Date  – Transaction date
-- CustomerID  – Customer identifier
+- Revenue  – revenue sales
-- Product  – Item purchased
+- category  – Classic , Supreme , Veggie
 - Quantity  – Units sold
 - Price  – Price per unit
 - TotalAmount  – Transaction amount